tartavull/context/doc/README.md

 ## The Problem: LLMs Get Lost in Long Conversations

-Recent research from Microsoft reveals a critical limitation in how we use Large Language Models:
+Recent research from Microsoft reveals a critical limitation in Large Language Models:

-- **39% Performance Drop**: All LLMs (GPT-4, Claude, Gemini) exhibit significantly worse performance in multi-turn conversations compared to single-turn interactions
+- **39% Performance Drop**: All LLMs exhibit significantly worse performance in multi-turn conversations compared to single-turn interactions
-- **Self-Poisoning Context**: Once an LLM makes an incorrect assumption, it rarely recovers.
-They "talk when they should listen," generating overly verbose responses that compound errors
+- **Self-Poisoning Context**: Once an LLM makes an incorrect assumption, it rarely recovers, generating overly verbose responses that compound errors
-- **Universal Problem**: This affects all models equally - from open-source to cutting-edge systems
+- **Universal Problem**: This affects all models equally - GPT-4, Claude, Gemini, and open-source alternatives

 > *"When LLMs take a wrong turn in a conversation, they get lost and do not recover."* - Microsoft Research, 2025

 ## The Solution: Keep Conversations Short and Focused

 Orchestrator is a conversation router that recursively decomposes complex tasks into minimal sub-tasks, solving each in isolation with optimal performance.

-### Core Insight
-Instead of fighting the multi-turn degradation problem, we architect around it.
-By keeping each LLM interaction within its optimal performance zone (short, focused conversations), we maintain peak effectiveness.
+Instead of fighting the multi-turn degradation problem, we architect around it by keeping each LLM interaction within its optimal performance zone.

 ## How It Works